 Disneyland Railroad [UI]

-An enjoyable, albeit slow, attraction that takes you around Disneyland Park.
-No especially exciting views, but there are some nice moments.
+The Disneyland Railroad is an enjoyable, albeit slow, attraction that takes you around Disneyland Park.
+There aren't any especially exciting views, but there are some nice moments.
 This is not a must-do attraction.
 If you want to do it, check your Disneyland Paris app for the shortest wait time or visit early in the day.
 Don't get on at Main Street U.S.A., but also don't miss the best section of it, between Main Street U.S.A. and Frontierland.

 Statue of Liberty Tableau [U]